Aleph-Alpha/pharia-kernel-sdk-py/docs/source/06-faq.md

 **How is my Skill executed?**

-The Kernel offers a WASM runtime in which your skill runs.
+The Kernel offers a Wasm runtime in which your skill runs.
 Multiple invocations of your Skill can run in parallel.
 Skill Execution will be suspended after ten minutes.